samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 Whenever you activate your Rage, you gain one of the following options of your choice.

-***Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed if you aren’t wearing any armor.
+***Falcon.*** While your Rage is active, you have a Fly Speed equal to your Speed if you aren't wearing any armor.

 ***Lion.*** While your Rage is active, any of your enemies within 5 feet of you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against targets other than you or another Barbarian who has this option active.